jryans/debug-info-issues/DWARF/variable-definition-within-scope/issue.md

 finding a way to pass this through to DWARF would improve metrics.

-Thinking a bit further though... why don't existing tools try going from declaration line to address and treat that as the start of the live window?
+Thinking a bit further though... why don't existing tools try going from declaration line to address and treat that as the start of the live window? ...
+Actually, we want to know when the variable is first _defined_, and that is not explicitly captured in DWARF debug info.

 ## IR